-The Librarian is available to the students for assistance in locating resources.
-These include the library physical resources collection and the electronic academic journal and e-book databases.
+Library resources include the library physical collection and the electronic academic journal and e-book databases.
 The Librarian conducts an orientation on Library services before the start of all programs.
 New students in the BFA programs receive Information Literacy presentations on research techniques and strategies to efficiently search, evaluate, and apply retrieved information and resources to their projects and research papers.